Simon Wessely: President of Royal College of Psychiatrists

 Wessely was succeeded as president by Professor Wendy Burn in June 2017.

 Review of the Mental Health Act

 In October 2017 the Prime Minister Theresa May announced that she had chosen Wessely to conduct a review of the Mental Health Act.
-He stated in an interview with the Huffington Post "Reviewing the act isn’t just about changing the legislation.
+He stated in an interview with the Huffington Post "Reviewing the act isn't just about changing the legislation.
 In some ways that might be the easy part.
 The bigger challenge is changing the way we deliver care so that people do not need to be detained in the first place.
-In my experience it is unusual for a detention to be unnecessary -- by the time we get to that stage people are often very unwell, and there seems few other alternatives available."
+In my experience it is unusual for a detention to be unnecessary – by the time we get to that stage people are often very unwell, and there seems few other alternatives available."
+The new Labour government elected in 2024 included a mental health bill in their first legislative programme, which in 2024/25 is being considered by Parliament.